couchbasecloud/terraform-provider-couchbasecapella/docs/resources/vpc_cluster.md

+---
+page_title: "Couchbase Capella: VPC Cluster"
+subcategory: ""
+description: |-
+Create and delete VPC Clusters in Couchbase Capella.
+---

-# couchbasecapella_vpc_cluster Resource
+# Resource couchbasecapella_vpc_cluster

-`couchbasecapella_vpc_cluster` provides a VPC Cluster resource.
-The resource allows you to create, edit and delete VPC clusters.
+`couchbasecapella_vpc_cluster` allows you to create and delete VPC clusters in Couchbase Capella.
 The resource requires your Project ID.

 ~> **WARNING:** This current release of Terraform Couchbase Capella provider doesn't support updating a VPC cluster.
 Please log in to the Couchbase Capella UI where you'll be able to update the name of your cluster.